 (b) If the participant is receiving periodic payments or an annuity provided under the plan, those payments may be apportioned as a percentage of the amount payable to the participant.
 Payments to the alternate payee may be limited to a specific amount each month if the number of payments is specified.
 Payments may not total more than the amount payable to the payee.

 (7) The duration of monthly payments paid from a defined benefit or defined contribution plan participant to an alternate payee may not exceed the lifetime of the appropriate participant.
 The duration of the monthly payments may be further limited only to a specified maximum time, the life of the alternate payee, or the life of another specified participant.
-The alternate payee's rights and interests survive the alternate payee's death and may be transferred by inheritance.
+Unless a family law order specifies the alternate payee's rights and interests revert to the participant upon the alternate payee's death, the alternate payee's rights and interests survive the alternate payee's death and may be transferred by inheritance or by designation of a beneficiary.

 (8) The board may assess a participant or an alternate payee for all costs of reviewing and administering a family law order, including reasonable attorney fees.
 The board may adopt rules to implement this section.